coffeeshopped/push-js/README.md

-# max-push
+# push-js

-A framework for working with the Ableton Push within Max 8.
-Easily build widget-based UIs using Javascript and interact with them in your Max patches.
+A Javascript framework for working with the Ableton Push (1).
+Easily build widget-based UIs using Javascript.